Motivation

 • Cross-sectional Phase 1 data limits causal identification; causal claims require longitudinal follow-up or quasi-experimental leverage.

-• The Korean gender gap has multiple co-occurring causes (labor market precarity, military service, social media algorithms); isolating the marginal contribution of AI utilization gaps requires careful sensitivity analysis.
+• The Korean gender gap has multiple co-occurring causes, including labor market precarity, military service, online gender conflict, and party-level anti-feminist mobilization; isolating the marginal contribution of AI utilization gaps requires careful sensitivity analysis (Lee 2025; You 2024; Korea Times Editorial Board 2024).

 Updated: